madly in love with Iraq

 • There is a TV program named "IRAQ Star".
 Have you heard of it?
 You must sing an Iraqi song, and if you win there is a prize of various kinds.
 I was just reading about it.
 I think you should enter.
 Write your own song ;-)

-By Blogger Unknown, at 11:06 am
+By Blogger Lucky Hill god, at 11:06 am

 • Hey Hala!